 The main goal of this experiment is to test how QUORUM scales as the number of flows in the network increases and when the data rates of the flows increase.
-The metrics used are average system throughput,packet delivery ratio and average end to end delay.
-For the varying data rate experiment we randomly picked 5 flows and for varying flows experiment each randomly picked flow requested a $B{min}$ of 50 kbps.
+The metrics used are average system throughput, packet delivery ratio and average end to end delay.
+For the varying data rate experiment we randomly picked five flows and for varying flows experiment each randomly picked flow requested a B{min} of 50 kbps.
 We do not plot the graphs for the average system throughput and the packet delivery ratio because both AODV and QUORUM achieved equally high system throughput and PDR of 0.98 and higher.

-Figure 10 plots the average end to end delay experienced by the accepted flows in the network.
+Figure 12 plots the average end to end delay experienced by the accepted flows in the network.
 In both the experiments QUORUM out-performs AODV.
-This is because of the ability of QUORUM to select stable routes in which the data packets experience acceptable delays, verified by the DUMMY-RREP phase.
+This is b Average End to End Delay vs Number of Flows satisfy the delay bound requested by the application.
+In (b) the average delay of the flows in QUORUM is 33% lower than that experienced in AODV because of the ability of QUORUM to select stable routes in which the data packets experience acceptable delays, verified by the DUMMY-RREP phase.